NagiosEnterprises/ncpa/BUILDING.rst

   1. Download and install Python 3.x. (`see prerequisites <#prerequisites>`_)
   2. Execute the installer as usual, making sure to check the box to add Python to your PATH (on the first page).

-* OpenSSL

-  1. Download and install the OpenSSL package. (`see prerequisites <#prerequisites>`_)
-  2. Be sure to make a not of the installation directory while installing.

 * NSIS

   1. Download and run the installer. (`see prerequisites <https://github.com/NagiosEnterprises/ncpa/blob/master/BUILDING.rst#prerequisites>`_)